CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_01.md

 !!! tip "Tutorial Goal"
     1. Create virtual cancer cohorts using the Integrated Canine Data Commons (ICDC).
-    2. Conduct differential gene expression (DGE) within the Cancer Genomics Cloud (CGC), the cloud analysis platform for the ICDC.
+    2. Conduct differential gene expression (DGE) within the Cancer Genomics Cloud (CGC), the cloud analysis platform that interoperates with the ICDC.

+!!! note
     This example RNA-Seq analysis uses 6 Binary Alignment Mapping files derived from 6 canine individuals enrolled in the UBC02 study.
 3 files are from tumor tissues sequenced from diseased individuals and 3 files are from normal tissues sequenced from healthy individuals.

 **Table of Contents**